-Prerak is an MD/MPH candidate at Yale.
+Prerak is an MD/MBA candidate at Yale.
 He joined us for National Premed Day to share his top strategies and study habits for premeds and med students.
 Listen!

 Listen to this podcast episode with the player above, or keep reading for the highlights and takeaway points.

 Mappd.com is a technology platform that I’ve wanted to do forever.
 I’ve partnered with Rachel Grubbs who has about 20 years of experience in the test prep world and student world.

 We are bringing on Dr. Scott Wright, whom I’ve had on this podcast before.
 He’s the former director of admissions at UT Southwestern and the former executive director of TMDSAS.
 He’s our VP of Academic Advising helping us shape what Mappd is.
 With Mappd, we’re going to change the premed landscape.
 It’ll be a communication tool with your advisors.
 Eventually, your advisors will be able to log into Mappd and see students who they work with.